3MFConsortium/spec_securecontent/3MF Secure Content.md

 An Encrypted File relationship in the .rels file that defines the file content relationship indicates that Consumers SHOULD identify the file as containing encrypted content.

-OPC parts that are encrypted MUST be associated with the package through an Encrypted File relationship, and each SHOULD have an entry in the Key Store.
+OPC parts that are encrypted MUST be associated with an Encrypted File relationship, in the .rels file from the referencing model file, and each SHOULD have an entry in the Key Store.
 If a custom OPC part is not referenced by an Encrypted File relationship it is assumed they are not encrypted and MUST NOT be any entry in the Key store associated to the file.

 The following example demonstrates how to add an Encrypted File relationship: